Jelly-Fish/jellyfish/README.md

 jellyfish
 =========
 Jellefishchess project is a Java UCI middleware for driving chess engines and UI's for playing chess.

-3D OpenGL user interface is currently being developed.
+It's purpose is basicly to pratice Java, software design and have fun programming - nothing more.

+3D OpenGL user interfaces are available on the 2 two branches of the repository.
 Librairies used for OpenGL are LWJGL 2.9.1 : http://legacy.lwjgl.org/

 Project IDE setup :
   - NetBeans recomended.